CVE-2000-1226

 01 // Technical Summary

-Snort 1.6, a popular intrusion detection system, is vulnerable to a denial-of-service (DoS) attack.
-By sending crafted network packets using unknown protocols, attackers can crash the Snort process, rendering it unable to detect and respond to malicious activity, thus creating a security gap.
+Snort 1.6 is vulnerable to a denial-of-service (DoS) attack.
+By sending crafted network packets using unknown protocols, attackers can crash the Snort process, rendering it unable to monitor network traffic and potentially allowing malicious activity to go undetected.
+This vulnerability can be triggered remotely, impacting network security and availability.

 02 // Vulnerability Mechanism